 For me, it was all about a combo treatment.
 Diet and exercise alone wasn’t enough.
 Supplementation alone wasn’t enough.
 Medication alone wasn’t enough.
 Counselling alone wasn’t enough.
 I needed all of those things to help me get to where I needed to be.

 I’ve been thinking a lot lately about the saying “God helps those who help themselves,” and I think in my case that was very true.
 I prayed and prayed for my burden to be lifted, but nothing changed until I started doing things.
-Making that first phone call to a counsellor was terrifying.
+Making that first phone call to a counselor was terrifying.
 Spilling my guts to a complete stranger for the first time was terrifying.
-But the more I saw my counsellor, the more she was able to get to know me and help me with my struggles.
+But the more I saw my counselor, the more she was able to get to know me and help me with my struggles.

-It’s easy to talk about all of this now that I’m not in the thick of it, but I do remember what it was like.
+It’s easy to talk about all of this now that I’m not in the thick of it.
+But I do remember what it was like.
 I know how it feels to have suicidal thoughts – to feel like everyone you love is better off without you.
 I’ve been there, and by the grace of God I came back from it.
 I’m happier now than I’ve ever been, and although I hope I never have to struggle like that again, I know that my trials have shaped me into the person I am today.